 The Cost of Attendance (COA) is a budget for your expected educational expenses.
 The example below is for the fall and spring semesters or what we refer to as an academic year.
-A fall and spring budget will each be calculated for 4.5 months, and a summer budget will be calculated for 3 months These amounts are estimates for the 2019-20 year.
+A fall and spring budget will each be calculated for 4.5 months, and a summer budget will be calculated for 3 months These amounts are estimates for the displayed academic year.

 |Undergraduate Resident*||Undergraduate Non-Resident*||Graduate Resident*||Graduate Non-Resident*|